Tours and activities

 in Cartagena

 What to do in Cartagena?
-There are many tours and activities to choose from in Cartagena.
-You can explore the city’s highlights on your own, take a free city tour, visit the local market with a guide and take a cool day trip to an island off the coast.
-Here you will find everything you need to know to go out on your own or book the best tours.
+There are lots of tours and activities to choose from in Cartagena.
+You can explore the city’s highlights on foot, take a free city tour, visit the local market with a guide and take a cool day trip to an island off the coast.
+Here you’ll find everything you need to know to go out on your own or book the best tours.
 Check out our tips here.

 ToColombia